skupperproject/skupper/cmd/site-controller/README.md

   name: skupper-site
 ```

-Note that `metadata:name` is required for the site controller to process the ConfigMap.
+Note that `metadata:name` is name of the ConfigMap, and must be set to `skupper-site`.